 Pitch Or Tuning

 Tension context depends on the pitch a string is tuned to.
-A string at one pitch is not the same comparison as the same string discussed under a different pitch assumption.
+A string discussed at one pitch is not the same comparison as the same string discussed under a different pitch assumption.

 Scale Length